rewitt94/CV/README.md

 #### Communication Skills

 All my work-experience has been in Teaching (TEFL) and Hospitality.
-Controlling a room of twenty-five plus students in a second-language requires public speaking skills.
+Controlling a room of twenty-plus students in a second-language requires public speaking skills.
 My favourite part of hospitality was customer service (small talk) - me and a colleage once received a €400 tip.

 ## Education